I Reviewed Every AI Journaling App in 2026. Most Are the Same.

 AI journaling apps have come a long way.
 A few years ago, “AI journaling” meant a chatbot asking you “How was your day?” and spitting back a generic affirmation.
 In 2026, these apps analyze emotional patterns, guide you through philosophical frameworks, transcribe your voice in real time, and surface insights you genuinely would not have found on your own.

 We tested seven of the most popular AI journaling apps to help you figure out which one actually fits your life.
-This is not a ranking -- the "best" one depends on what you need.
+This is not a ranking.
+The “best” one depends on what you need.

 How We Picked